 At 152 m above sea level it is the highest point in Vancouver and has great downtown and north shore views.

 Session is the name given to the two following bronze sculptures.
 It is of a man photographing 3 people and the group sculpture was donated to the park in 1984.

-In 2008 the woman on the left of the statue group (the one whose bottom is not being handled), was stolen.
-Police found her in a field at Aldergrove some two months later and she was reinstated.
+In 2008 the female sculpture on the left of the group below, was stolen.
+Police found her in a field at Aldergrove some two months later after which she was reinstated.

-If you have some time to spare the Boedel Floral Conservatory, which features indoor tropical plants with over 100 free flying birds, is a great budget option at $6.50 adults, children $3.25, Family $15.00.
-If the weather is not good outside it is possible to enjoy an hour or so in the conservatory.
+If you have time available, we recommend visiting the Boedel Floral Conservatory.
+It features indoor tropical plants with over 100 free flying birds and is a great budget option at $6.75 adults, Senior and Youth $4.55 children $3.30.

 Family Friendly.
 In good weather children love playing in the dancing fountains, and if the City’s notorious rain has settled in they will have fun identifying all the tropical birds in the conservatory.